Criminal record checks in different countries

 Emigrating to countries which don’t accept a Police Certificate

 Not all countries accept a Police Certificate as a valid criminal record check.
-If you’re emigrating, you should always contact that country’s embassy, consulate or High Commission and ask them to confirm what they accept as a criminal record check.
+If you’re emigrating, you should contact that country’s embassy, consulate or High Commission and ask them to confirm what they accept as a criminal record check.

 AccessNI basic check for working overseas